21 Oct 7 Guidelines Successful Companies Follow For Sustainable Growth

+As much as I could end the post right now with a step-by-step roadmap for you to follow to get out of these strategic inflection points, I can’t.
 Unfortunately, there’s no single map you can use to navigate every inflection point successfully.
 But rest assured that you will need to adapt and innovate each time you reach such a point.
 What does that look like?
 It varies.

 Regardless of the size of your company, if it is built on the foundation of the growth framework, and if your people are grounded in a growth mindset and have access to the right training and education, you should be able to navigate these inflection points successfully.
 Approach each one as an opportunity to transform your company into a competitive digital leader — by creating a customer-centric culture and encouraging collaboration between your various teams (marketing, technology, product development, sales, etc.), you will find ways to create the economies of scale that lead to sustainable growth.

 3. Channel and Tactic Chasing Without a Strategy Cannot Produce Sustainable Growth